As we explore, experience and discover, we grow together in 'life in all its fullness' DREAM BIG - AIM HIGH - ACHIEVE MORE

 All of our pupils are taught to read with fluency, accuracy and expression.
 We provide phonics support to pupils when needed (using Unlocking Letters and Sounds) and provide fluency lessons to help pupils read with speed, accuracy and intonation (which, in turn, develops their understanding of a text).
 This ensures that our pupils are able to become independent readers, using their skills to foster their own learning and understanding.

 Ensuring that our pupils are able to read age-appropriate texts, we also teach them to understand what they are reading.
 We cover skills such as retrieval and inference; in addition, we have a strong emphasis on language skills and learning new words and phrases.
 These are taught and practised daily in whole-class reading lessons.
-Our most-able pupils are given the opportunity to read challenging books and answer GDS questions; they discuss complex texts and evaluate their impact on the reader.
-This is taught during our guided reasoning lessons.
+Our most-able pupils are given the opportunity to read challenging books and answer higher-level questions; they discuss complex texts and evaluate their impact on the reader.

 We use two Home Reading incentives to encourage our pupils to read outside of the classroom.